 3. Can neem oil help get rid of ants on plants?

 Yes, neem oil is an excellent natural pesticide.
-Spray a neem oil solution (5 ml neem oil in 1 liter of water) on affected plants early in the morning or late in the evening.
+Spray a neem oil solution (5 ml neem oil in 1 litre of water) on affected plants early in the morning or late in the evening.

 4. Are ants on plants harmful to my garden?